Last updated on 5 April 2021

 Yer Doom is Olde!
 But – by Jove – it’s taste does please that metallic palate of ours.
 Consume without moderation.

-Ed’s note: If you enjoy early doom, you might also want to check out our piece about Stygian Crown.
+Ed’s note: If you enjoy early doom, you might also want to check out our piece this one.

 Get dat tune: